OpenSystemsLab/rethinkdb.nim/README.md

 # rethinkdb.nim
-RethinkDB driver for Nim [Experimental]
+RethinkDB driver for Nim

+## This project is for education purpose, just for practice with Nim...